dominictarr/bench-lru/README.md

 ## introduction

-an LRU cache is a cache with bounded memory use.
+An LRU cache is a cache with bounded memory use.
-The point of a cache is to improve performance, so how performant are the available implementations.
+The point of a cache is to improve performance, so how performant are the available implementations?

 LRUs achive bounded memory use by removing the oldest items when a threashold number of items is reached.
 We measure 3 cases, adding an item, updating an item, and adding items